 She later teamed up with her two sisters to form The Pleasure Seekers, an outfit that remained together for five years and even at one point were flown to Guam to entertain US troops wounded in Vietnam.

-The Pleasure Seekers’ first single, Never Thought You’d Leave Me b/w What A Way To Die, emerged late in 1966 and the group were also featured on an album, Best Of The Hideouts (1967), along with other Detroit celebrities The Under-dogs, The Yorkshires and The Henchmen.
+The Pleasure Seekers’ first single, Never Thought You’d Leave Me b/w What A Way To Die, emerged late in 1966 and the group was also featured on an album, Best Of The Hideouts (1967), along with other Detroit celebrities The Under-dogs, The Yorkshires and The Henchmen.

 A brief sojourn with her sister Patti’s band, Fanny – as well as her own band (Cradle) followed.

 It was playing with Cradle in a Detroit club in 1971 that the then twenty-year-old Suzi was seen by the top British record producer Mickie Most whose many production successes included The Animals, Herman’s Hermits, Lulu, Jeff Beck, and Nancy Sinatra.

 Most signed Suzi to his fledgeling RAK label, and her first professional appearances in the UK came in 1972 when she formed a band comprising guitarist Len Tuckey (subsequently Suzi’s husband), Alistair McKenzie on keyboards (soon to be replaced by Mike Deacon) and Keith Hodge on drums, and set off on a UK tour supporting Slade.